-In addition to the formal course work, each candidate is required to submit a report on a project (55.901G) involving individual study and investigation, the requirements of which represent 20 percent of the total course.
+In addition to the formal course work, each candidate is required to submit a project report (55.901G) involving individual study and investigation, the requirements of which represent 20 percent of the total course.

 There may be occasional field excursions at times to be arranged.